 In what will be its expedition debut, Titan and dive teams comprised of researchers and citizen explorers, will journey to 3800 meters below the surface of the North Atlantic to the wreck site of the RMS Titanic.
 The inaugural Titanic Survey Expedition operated by OceanGate Expeditions is the first manned mission to the historic site since 2005.

-The expedition is scheduled to depart from St. John’s, Newfoundland in June 2019 with scientists, content experts, and mission specialists joining the crew in a series of week-long missions.
-The expedition crew size for each mission is about 30 people, including nine mission specialists, submersible pilots, operations crew and content experts.
+The expedition will depart from St. John’s, Newfoundland with scientists, content experts, and mission specialists joining the crew in a series of week-long missions.
+The expedition crew size for each mission is about 40 people, including nine citizen explorers known as mission specialists, submersible pilots, operations crew and content experts.
 Qualified individuals join the crew as mission specialists to support the mission by helping to underwrite the expedition and by actively assisting the team aboard the submersible and the ship in roles such as communications, navigation, sonar operation, photography, and dive planning.

 Expeditions are to be conducted respectfully and in accordance with the National Oceanic and Atmospheric Administration (NOAA) Guidelines for Research, Exploration and Salvage of RMS Titanic [Docket No. 000526158–1016–02].
 Note: these guidelines comply with UNESCO guidelines for the preservation of underwater world heritage sites.